FoamScience/mixer-bayesian-optimization/README.md

 ### First run: Sensitivity to proper representation of the objective functions

-The first run of the optimization algorithm featured the **total surface area** of the blade regions where the shear stress squared is more than 70% of its range as an objective function.
+The first run of the optimization algorithm featured the **total surface area** of the blade regions where the shear stress squared is more than 70% of its range as an **objective function**.

 Out of the 15 requested Pareto Frontier points, 12 suggested 3 blades (the minimal blade count) which, obviously, doesn't bode well with the fact that more blades usually means better mixing quality.